For the latest admissions information, visit our website.

 Students admitted as degree candidates at UWM for the summer term may attend summer sessions and continue in the fall semester, provided they continue to satisfy established academic standards.
 Admission requirements are the same as for other semesters.
 Students enrolled for the spring semester automatically receive registration information for summer sessions.

 New freshmen or transfer students admitted for the fall semester also may request a change of term to the preceding Summer Session in order to begin their studies earlier at UWM.
 For more information about a term change, call the Office of Undergraduate Admissions at (414) 229-2222.
-Or submit a term change form.
+Or submit a term change form in the Admissions Portal.

 Students enrolled at another college or university during the academic year who wish to attend UWM during the summer term only may qualify for admission as Summer Guest students.
 See the Non-degree section of this page for specific information.